philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 date: "2019-03-15T12:00:00.000Z"
 ---

-In modern applications, user interfaces often have to juggle multiple tasks at the same time: A search component needs to respond to user input while providing auto completion results; An interactive dashboard needs to update the charts while loading data from the server and sending analytics data to your backend.
+In modern applications, user interfaces often have to juggle multiple tasks at the same time.
+For example, a search component needs to respond to user input while providing auto completion results; An interactive dashboard needs to update the charts while loading data from the server and sending analytics data to your backend.

-All these parallel steps can lead to janky interfaces and unhappy users, so let’s learn how we can fix this.
+All these parallel steps can lead to slow and unresponsive interfaces and unhappy users, so let’s learn how we can fix this.

 ## Scheduling in User Interfaces

 Our users expect immediate feedback.
-Whether they are clicking on a button to open a modal or adding text to an input field, they expect some kind of immediate confirmation.
+Whether they are clicking on a button to open a modal or adding text to an input field, they don’t want to wait before seeing some kind of confirmation.
 The button should show a modal and the input field should display the key that was typed.

 To visualize what happens when this is not the case, let’s take a look at the demo application that Dan Abramov presented at his talk, [Beyond React 16](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html), at JSConf Iceland 2018.